 “There are no jobs for college students,” “How are kids in school supposed to make any money?” “[COMPANY] requires at least 15 hours a week but I can only commit to 10, so I can’t apply.”

 Finding a part time job as a college student can be difficult, given class schedules and study hours.
 One week you may have a limited amount of homework and some free time after class, and the next you may be cramming at the library until the wee hours of the morning.

 Unfortunately, unpredictable schedules can discourage students from applying for jobs for fear of being unable to commit to any type of schedule.
 Luckily, there are many flexible and clever job opportunities out there that are perfect for the busy student that wants to be their own boss and have more say over when and where they work!
 There are even online part time jobs that can be done from your dorm room.

 This post may contain affiliate links to help keep this blog running.
-For more information, please see my disclosure.
+For more information, please see our disclosure.

-There are loads of good paying jobs for college students, it’s just a matter of getting creative and spending your time wisely.
-That’s why I’ve compiled this list of 10+ flexible jobs – whether you are a college student or someone that simply needs a side hustle!
+There are loads of good-paying jobs for college students, it’s just a matter of getting creative and spending your time wisely.
+That’s why we’ve compiled this list of 10+ flexible jobs – whether you are a college student or someone that simply needs a side hustle!
 It’s time to make some moolah on your own time!

 In what subject do you excel?
 Tutoring is such a no-brainer for college students… if you know your stuff, of course.
 Contact your career adviser or school department counselor to discuss tutoring opportunities.
 If they are unable to help, the campus library may be a great place to inquire about job openings.